Recruitment and Selection for University Support Staff

-The Employment Services unit in the Division of Human Resources is responsible for managing the recruitment and hiring of all classified positions at Kansas State University (K-State).
-The purpose of this chapter is to identify procedures for recruitment of classified positions.
+Talent Acquisition in Human Capital Services is responsible for managing the recruitment and hiring of all University Support Staff at Kansas State University (K-State).
+The purpose of this chapter is to identify procedures for recruitment of university support staff positions.

-There are five types of classified jobs, referred to as positions:
+There are five types of university support staff jobs, referred to as positions:

 - Regular Full-Time Position